FurryCoders/FAAPI/README.md

 To access session cookies, consult the manual of the browser used to login.

-*Note:* it is important to not logout of the session the cookies belong, otherwise they will no longer work.
+*Note:* it is important to not logout of the session the cookies belong to, otherwise they will no longer work.

 ## FAAPI